 “5.21.
 General provisions relating to geometric visibility

-“5.21.1.
+5.21.1.
 There shall be no obstacle on the inside of the angles of geometric visibility to the propagation of light from any part of the apparent surface of the lamp observed from infinity.
 However, no account is taken of obstacles, if they were already presented when the lamp was type-approved.

-“5.21.2.
+5.21.2.
 If measurements are taken closer to the lamp, the direction of observation must be shifted parallel to achieve the same accuracy.

-“5.21.3.
+5.21.3.
 If, when the lamp is installed, any part of the apparent surface of the lamp is hidden by any further parts of the vehicle, proof shall be furnished that the part of the lamp not hidden by obstacles still conforms to the photometric values prescribed for the approval of the device.

-“5.21.4.
-When the vertical angle of geometric visibility below the horizontal may be reduced to 5 degrees (lamp at less than 750 mm above the ground) the photometric field of measurements of the installed optical unit may be reduced to 5 degrees below the horizontal.
+5.21.4.
+When the vertical angle of geometric visibility below the horizontal may be reduced to 5 degrees (lamp at less than 750 mm above the ground) the photometric field of measurements of the installed optical unit may be reduced to 5 degrees below the horizontal.”

-Paragraph 5.9., for “Annex 4” read “Annex 3”.

 Paragraph 6.2.4. for “paragraph 2.8.” read “UN Regulation No.48”.

-Paragraph 8.2., for “Annex 5” read “Annex 4”.

-Annex 3, shall be deleted.

-Annex 4 renumber as Annex 3

-Annex 5 renumber as Annex 4

 Annex 5 (former) paragraph 1.2.1., for “paragraph 2.8. of this Regulation” read “paragraph 2.10.7. of UN Regulation No.48”.

 Justification